hashgraph/hedera-services/platform-sdk/docs/proposals/DP-0x/0X - Tss block signing - Cryptography APIs.md

 and loading of those keys are outside the scope of this proposal.

-The following section describes the TSS process in a scheme distributing 10 shares over 4 participants From a particular participant P₁ point of view, after the key distribution happened:
+The following section describes the TSS process in a scheme distributing 10 shares over 4 participants From a particular participant P₁ point of view, after the key distribution is complete:

+Before starting all participants should agree on a `SignatureSchema` they will use.
+The `SignatureSchema` defines the type of Curve to use, and which Group of the Pairing is used for PublicKey Generation.

 ##### Input
 * Participant's persistent EC private key (Private to each participant)
 * Number of participants (Public)
 * Number of shares per participant (Public)
+* A threshold value
 * All participants' persistent EC public key (Public)
-* A threshold value
-* A predefined `SignatureSchema` that defines the type of Curve to use, gives access to the EC primitives, and defines which Group of the Pairing is used for PublicKey Generation (Public)
+* A predefined `SignatureSchema` (Public / Constant for all the network)

 ```
 `Share`: An abstract concept having a unique identifier and an owner